wsmlby/miniboot/README.md

 wget https://github.com/wsmlby/miniboot/raw/refs/heads/master/minimal-os.raw
 ```

 then, create a VM with minimal resouce, no disk, no network. note the VM ID.
-Make sure to use SeaBIOS as the firmware.
+Make sure you delete the DVD drive from the vm if it was created by default.

 Then, run the following command to import the image: